civitai/civitai/src/static-content/tos.md

 - 11.7 perform any fraudulent activity including impersonating any person or entity, claiming a false affiliation or identity, accessing any other Service account without permission;

+- 11.8  Creating or using multiple accounts for the primary purpose of accumulating Buzz, manipulating statistics, or otherwise gaining an unfair advantage.

+- 11.9 Using bots, scripts, or any form of automation to manipulate the system or statistics

-- 11.8 sell or otherwise transfer the access granted under these Terms or any Materials (as defined in Section 7 (Ownership; Proprietary Rights)) or any right or ability to view, access, or use any Materials; or
+- 11.10 sell or otherwise transfer the access granted under these Terms or any Materials (as defined in Section 7 (Ownership; Proprietary Rights)) or any right or ability to view, access, or use any Materials; or

-- 11.9 attempt to do any of the acts described in this Section 11 (Prohibited Conduct) or assist or permit any person in engaging in any of the acts described in this Section 11 (Prohibited Conduct).
+- 11.11 attempt to do any of the acts described in this Section 11 (Prohibited Conduct) or assist or permit any person in engaging in any of the acts described in this Section 11 (Prohibited Conduct).

 12. **Intellectual Property Rights Protection**